ojalaquellueva/OpenVQA/README.md

 ```

 ### Example 2: Offset Net Quality Hectares analysis, using vqa-demo2
-* This example assumes that you have already completed the VQA analysis of assessments offset_baseline and offset_current.
+* This example assumes that you have already run VQA for assessments offset_baseline and offset_current.
 * Currently, you can only name the current assessment on the command line.
 You must set the name of the baseline assessment in the PSP file for the project.
 I will add the baseline assessment as a command line option in the near future.

 ```
 Rscript vqa.R -m qh.net -p vqa-demo2 -a offset_current
 ```

+* For more example VQA analyses, see the READMEs for both demonstration projects.

 <a name="References"></a>
 ## References